-purchasing and control of credit card issued by the city reconciliation of all expenditures against the approved annual budget and city fiscal records and satisfactory compliance with city quarterly auditing requirements
+Purchasing and control of a credit card issued by the city

+Reconciliation of all expenditures against the approved annual budget and city fiscal records

+Satisfactory compliance with city quarterly auditing requirements

-The Treasurer shall make a report on the finances at every meeting.
+The Treasurer shall make a report on the finances at every board meeting.
 Applicants/candidates for the position of Treasurer must have professional experience in accounting or bookkeeping and knowledgeable of standard accounting principles.

+Section 3: Selection of Officers:

+Officer positions are elected during the elections of the Council.

+Section 4: Officer Terms:

+The Officers shall serve two (2) year terms and serve at the pleasure of the Board.
+They may stand for reelection every two (2) years.

 Article VII

+COMMITTEES AND THEIR DUTIES

+All Standing and Ad Hoc Committees shall be established by the Board.
+Suggestions for committees may come from Stakeholders or from members of the Board, and all such suggestions shall be voted upon by the Board.

-Section : Standing Committees
+Section 1: Standing Committees

 All Standing Committees shall function consistent with the guidelines of the Brown Act.
 Standing Committees shall not be comprised of a majority of Board Members.
 A minimum of one board member must serve on each standing committee.
 Committee membership and the committee chair are not limited to Board membership.
 All stakeholders are eligible to serve on one or more standing committees and serve as a chair.
-The Chair of the standing committee confirmed by majority vote of the board. o member shall serve as chair for more than one committee at a time.
+The Chair of the standing committee confirmed by a majority vote of the board.
+Unless approved by the Board, no Board member shall serve as chair for more than one standing committee at a time.
 The standing committees and their respective responsibilities include but are not limited to the following:

-,,
+Executive Committee: shall be composed of the four officers - Chair, Co-Chair, Treasurer, and Secretary.
+The duties shall include, but are not limited to, overseeing and carrying out the day-to-day activities of the Council.

+Outreach Committee:

+Prepares annual budget for community outreach activities

-Outreach Committee: development of an annual plan and budget proposal for the participation and engagement of stakeholder in the NC; coordination of participation and NC promotion in community events and activities; development and distribution of outreach materials.
+Develops an annual plan for the participation and engagement of stakeholders in the NC

+Creates and maintains a calendar for outreach events

+Coordinates participation and NC promotion in community events and activities

+Develops and distributes outreach materials

-Planning, Land Use and Beautification Committee: oversight and, monitoring all land use proposals and policy changes within the NC boundaries; communication and coordination with appropriate city agencies and stakeholders responsible for or engaged in land use, economic and community development, community beautification and nuisance abatement.
+Planning, Land Use and Beautification Committee:

+Oversight and monitoring all land use proposals and policy changes within the NC boundaries

+Communication and coordination with appropriate city agencies and stakeholders responsible for or engaged in land use, economic and community development, community beautification and nuisance abatement

+Finance Committee:

-Finance Committee: development of an annual budget for approval by the board; monitoring the board’s financial status and expenditures; screening and reviewing all funding request for eligibility and appropriateness; development and compliance with NC funding guidelines and all city, state and federal financial reporting requirements.
+Development of an annual budget for approval by the board

+Monitoring the board’s financial status and expenditures

+Screening and reviewing all funding requests for eligibility and appropriateness

+Development and compliance with NC funding guidelines and all city, state and federal financial reporting requirements

+Safety Committee:

-Safety Committee: monitoring, promoting and advocating for ; liaison to local law enforcement, schools, and local businesses on matters of public.
+Monitoring, promoting and advocating for all public safety issues and concerns

+Liaison to local law enforcement, schools, recreation and parks and local businesses on matters of public.

-Section : Ad-hoc Committees
+Section 2: Ad-hoc Committees

-Ad-Hoc committees may be established by majority vote of the board on an as- needed basis.
+Ad-Hoc committees may be established by a majority vote of the board on an as needed basis.
 Ad hoc committees shall be agendized and noticed in keeping with the Brown Act.
+A minimum of one board member must serve on each Ad-hoc committee.

+Section 3: Committee Creation and Authorization: Intentionally Left Blank

 Article VIII